farzmehr/ELK-Stack/README.md

 # ELK-Stack

-ELk deployment as a docker container, and Filebeat and Metricbeat Deployments
+Deployment of an ELk-stack docker-container server to monitor a load-balanced instances of DVWA via Filebeat and Metricbeat.

 ## Automated ELK Stack Deployment